ACT | SAT

 Historically, the SAT has been more popular among colleges on the coasts and the ACT more popular in the Midwest and South.

-The John Baylor Prep program is now available to students for free!
+The OnToCollege program is available to students for free!
 This program provides ACT preparation materials and videos to assist in your studying.
-Stop by the counseling office to get an account.
+See the link titled OnToCollege letter for details.